-- The shop or product page may load a lot of uncacheable dynamic content on each request’s page.
+- The shop or product page may load many uncacheable dynamic contents on each request’s page.

 - A plugin or the theme may insert custom scripts on every product page to enable extra functionality (e.g. social share counters, related products).

-In this example, we’ll be diagnosing slow product pages on our test WooCommerce site.
+In this example, we’ll diagnose slow product pages on our test WooCommerce site.
 They’re taking an unusually long time to respond, which usually is disastrous for conversion rates.